-Recycling of paper, plastics, glass, aluminum, and other used materials has been going on for a number of years.
+Recycling paper, plastics, glass, aluminium, and other used materials has been going on for a number of years.
 The oldest recycling project in Australia is connected with the recycling of newspapers.
 In fact, Australia is #1 amongst the Northern European and Australian countries for our recycling of paper.
 While we have reached a very impressive third place standing in recycling progress, there still remain other areas where we need to catch up to our neighbouring countries.

 Where Does Western Australia Sit?

 Western Australia’s recycling efforts move into full swing with the passage of the Waste Avoidance and Recovery (WARR) Act of 2007.
 Perth’s own Backyard Bins services in the recycling of household, industrial, and commercial materials began their efforts in making our area cleaner, greener, and more environmentally sustainable years before the WARR was enacted.

 Backyard Bins has been, and continues to be, fully committed to adhering to all of the local government’s rules and regulations regarding waste management.
 The majority of the material placed in the skip bins from Backyard Bins is separated and recycled.

 The latest report from Western Australia’s Waste Authority on recycling achievements shows that our waste management has made great strides in all areas of recycling, but those improvements are still below the state’s target goals.

 One example is Household Waste Recycling, currently at 38% participation amongst the qualifying population, which is 27% below the state’s goal of 65%.

 To increase awareness and recycling rates, local governments are participating in better collection systems such as Food Organics and Garden Organics (FOGO) collection bins.